directivecommons/humanoid/README.md

 **HG-FCCA Safety Brain**: "I will respond in exactly 5 milliseconds, every time, guaranteed by physics"

 That's the difference between a demo robot and one you'd trust around people.

+---

+## ⚠️ Disclaimer

+This document represents a **conceptual exploration** published by Directive Commons.
+It is a thought experiment and architectural vision, not a research proposal, peer-reviewed work, or implementation plan.

+**Purpose:** To explore possibilities, inspire research directions, and establish conceptual frameworks.

+**Nature:** Speculative technical architecture combining real physics with ambitious integration.
+Individual components may reference demonstrated technologies; overall systems are exploratory and face significant challenges.

+**Use:** Released under CC BY 4.0.
+Provided "as is" without warranty.
+No liability assumed for actions based on these concepts.

+Think of this as "architectural fiction" — like concept cars that explore ideas which might influence future designs, even if never built as shown.

+---